WHERE TO EAT IN LEXINGTON, Kentucky

 Visitors to Lexington, Kentucky arrive in the beautiful bluegrass region with one question: where do the Locals eat in Lexington.
 This is a ten-part dining series, based on the 20+ years Ace writers and readers have been eating out in Lexington, Kentucky.
 These are just of the few Old Reliables, where we eat.

-This segment (one of ten, including downtown, Chevy Chase, campus, popular breakfasts and brunch spots, coffee, international markets, beer guide, patios, etc) focuses on Lexington’s local-oriented food, drink, and dining options within walking distance of downtown (this includes the Rupp Arena neighborhood in west downtown, over to the courthouses in east downtown).
+This segment (one of ten, including downtown, the distillery district, Chevy Chase, campuspopular breakfasts and brunch spotscoffeeinternational markets, beer guide, patios, etc) focuses on a top-ten sampling of Lexington’s local-oriented food, drink, and dining options within walking distance of downtown (this includes the Rupp Arena neighborhood in west downtown, over to the courthouses in east downtown).

 a la lucie 159 N. Limestone 859.252.5277.
 Though the kitsch may feel a little dated now, this tiny pink palace defined small, quirky, and pricey for Lexingtonians in search of shabby chic eclectic fine dining when it opened decades ago.
 The fried-green-tomato BLT is still a great lunch, and people-watching across the street from the Courthouse rarely disappoints.
 (Sidewalk tables in summer.)